enuchi/gas-client/README.md

-# gas-client
+# gas-client v1.0.0

 A client-side utility class that uses promises to call server-side Google Apps Script functions.
 This is a user-friendly wrapper of [google.script.run](https://developers.google.com/apps-script/guides/html/reference/run).

-It can also optionally be used in local development and is designed to interact with the [Google Apps Script Dev Server](https://github.com/enuchi/Google-Apps-Script-Webpack-Dev-Server) used in the [React / Google Apps Script](https://github.com/enuchi/React-Google-Apps-Script) project.
+It can also optionally be used in local development and is designed to work with [React Google Apps Script](https://github.com/enuchi/React-Google-Apps-Script) project.

 ---